iKenndac/new-blog/content/posts/2020-04-05-boundaries-when-working-from-home.md

 kind: article
 author: "Daniel Kennett"
 layout: post
-title: "Successfully Working From Home: It's All About Boundaries"
+title: "Successfully Working From Home: It's All About Boundaries!"
 created_at: 2020-04-05 18:00:00 +0200
 categories:
 - General